Department website: http://medicine.hsc.wvu.edu/pt

 PT 736.
 Orthopedic PT 1.
 4 Hours.

-Clinical-decision making Includes application of therapeutic exercise techniques and skills used in physical therapist intervention.
+Clinical-decision making principles that govern diagnosis of soft tissue lesions and joint impairments associated with movement dysfunction.
+Includes application of therapeutic exercise techniques and skills used in physical therapist intervention.

 PT 738.
 Movement Diagnosis 3.
 1 Hour.